Nothing to see here: Failed supernovae are faint or rare: Discussion

 We calculate the distance to which a failed supernova would be detectable from the Vera Rubin observatory.
 To do this, we begin with the typical $5\sigma$ source depths for LSST \citep{lsst}.
 To select only for events which would be easily distinguishable as a failed supernova, as require that failed SNe must peak two magnitudes above the limiting magnitude of the survey.
 We then compare these conservative depths with the peak magnitudes predicted by our PySynphot models in each band.

-A failed supernovae with a bolometric luminosity of $6 \times 10^{39} \textrm{ erg s}^{-1}$ at a temperature of 3000 K would be comfortably detectable in LSST's {\it i} filter at a distance modulus of 32.6, corresponding to a distance of 33 Mpc.
+A failed supernova with a bolometric luminosity of $6 \times 10^{39} \textrm{ erg s}^{-1}$ at a temperature of 3000 K would be comfortably detectable in LSST's {\it i} filter at a distance modulus of 32.6, corresponding to a distance of 33 Mpc.
 For source at 4000 K, this detectability extends to 39 Mpc in the {\it i} band, while a 5000 K source would be detectable to a distance of 43 Mpc in the {\it r} band.

-At the Cerro Pachón site of the Vera Rubin Observatory, roughly 75 per cent of the sky will be visible.
-Taking a rate for Type II SNe of $0.447 \times 10^{-4} \textrm{ Mpc}^{-3} \textrm{ year}^{-1}$ \citep{typeIIrate}, we find that an average of 6.6 Type II SNe should occur within 33 Mpc per year, of which 5 would be visible to LSST.
+\cite{typeIIrate} calculate a local volumetric rate of Type II SNe of $0.447 \times 10^{-4} \textrm{ MPc}^{-3} \textrm{ year}^{-1}$.
+This implies that an average of 6.6 Type II SNe should occur within 33 Mpc per year.
+At the Cerro Pachón site of the Vera Rubin observatory, roughly 75 per cent of the sky will be visible, meaning that 5 of these would be visible to LSST.
 Assuming that failed supernovae occur at one third the rate of Type II SNe (as discussed in Section \ref{sec:rates}), this would suggest that an average of 1.7 failed supernovae would be visible within LSST every year, assuming the transient occurs at 3000 K. This would translate to 17 such events over the entirety of the 10 year survey.
 For failed supernovae occurring at 4000 K or 5000 K, a total of 2.8 or 3.7 events would be visible on average each year.

+Given our initial assumptions on the ratio of failed supernovae to Type II SNe, our derived rates are unfortunately not very constraining.
+From the slope of the IMF and the observed population of Type IIP supernova progenitors, we crudely expect a ratio of failed supernovae to CCSNe of $\sim$0.23.
+As such, our constraints (i.e. that the upper limit to the relative rate of failed supernovae is between 0.61 and 0.23 from absolute magnitudes of -11 and -14 respectively) are not very restrictive.
+In this light, the lack of a detected failed supernova is perhaps not surprising.
+Nonetheless, these limits are to our knowledge the only direct constraints on the rate of Lovegrove and Woosley-like transients.
+We suggest that applying this methodology and search strategy to larger data sets from future surveys will provide a promising avenue.